mmhapp/Side-Information-in-Drug-Target-Interaction-Prediction/README.md

 # Side Information in Drug–Target Interaction Prediction

 This repository contains the implementation for my Master of Science (Technology) Thesis in Biomedical Engineering and Health Technology at the University of Turku.
 The project focuses on developing a machine learning pipeline for predicting drug–target interactions (DTI) using factorization machines (FM).
+Whole thesis is available in [UTUPub](https://www.utupub.fi/handle/10024/181501).

 ## Project Background